-Dementing wield Control description Reporting risk Control description Inconsistent use of Clear definitions within the questionnaire, preparatory edefinitions by country offices mails and webinar for all country office respondents, Q&A within the DMS.
+Reporting risk Control description Inconsistent use of Clear definitions within the questionnaire, preparatory edefinitions by country offices mails and webinar for all country office respondents, Q&A within the DMS.
 Inconsistencies in data At the global sustainability department, a reporting protocol [this document] has been developed, which is updated annually to further improve the quality of our sustainability data reporting.
 Errors in data Complete data validation by global sustainability department and independent third party: Royal Haskoning DHV.
-Traceability of data and Audit trail within our online data management system.
-All changes in data changes and adjustments (+ the person making them) are registered and saved.
+Traceability of data and changes in data Audit trail within our online data management system.
+All changes and adjustments (+ the person making them) are registered and saved.